-Canon M6 versus Canon SL2
+Canon M6 vs SL2

-The Canon EOS M6 and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were revealed to the public, respectively, in February 2017 and June 2017.
+The Canon EOS M6 and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were officially introduced, respectively, in February 2017 and June 2017.
 The M6 is a mirrorless interchangeable lens camera, while the SL2 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.

-Body comparison: Canon M6 vs Canon SL2
+Body comparison: Canon M6 vs SL2

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL2 is considerably larger (49 percent) than the Canon M6.
 Moreover, the SL2 is markedly heavier (16 percent) than the M6.
 In this context, it is worth noting that neither the M6 nor the SL2 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.